Welcome

 bottou_75.jpg

-I am a research scientist with broad interests in practical and theoretical machine learning.
+I am a research scientist with broad interests in machine learning and artificial intelligence.
 My work on large scale learning and stochastic gradient algorithms has received attention in the recent years.
 I am also known for the DjVu document compression system.
+I joined Facebook AI Research in March 2015.

 Use the sidebar to navigate this site.